What Is a Work Order? (And What to Include in One)

 A work order and work request (or maintenance request) may sound similar, and the terms may be used interchangeably, but they do have different meanings.
 As we’ve discussed, a work order outlines the details of a task, including the process to complete it.
 It is used to manage a repair or maintenance request, but it is also used for follow-up actions like inspections and audits.

-For example, the operator of an asset will submit a work request to a maintenance manager when a breakdown occurs.
+For example, an equipment operator sends a work request after a breakdown.
 The request is reviewed by the manager, who will add additional information and schedule and assign a task for the asset to be repaired.
 The work request becomes a work order with this action.

-Businesses use a step-by-step process for carrying out a work order to manage tasks efficiently.
-It typically looks something like this:
+Businesses use a step-by-step process for managing work orders efficiently.
+An example typically looks something like this:

-• Identify a maintenance task: The first step is identifying what the task is — it could be anything from repairing a malfunctioning asset to performing routine maintenance on a piece of equipment.
+The first step is identifying what the task is.
+It could be anything from repairing a malfunctioning asset to performing routine maintenance on a piece of equipment.
 Regular inspections, staff reports or automated alerts may lead to the assignment of a task.

-• Submit a work order request: Once the repair or maintenance need is identified, a request is submitted via an online form, email or through work order management software and includes detailed information about the issue.
+Once the repair or maintenance need is identified, a request is submitted.
+This is usually done via an online form, email or through work order management software and includes detailed information about the issue.

-• Review the request: Someone from the maintenance department reviews the request and verifies its details.
-Based on its urgency, they’ll prioritize the task accordingly and determine what resources in parts and labor are needed.
-They may ask the requestor for more information to make a decision.
+Someone from the maintenance department reviews the request and verifies its details.
+Urgency determines the task priority and required parts and labor.
+The reviewer may also ask the requestor for more information to make a decision.

-• Create a work order: After the request is reviewed and all the necessary information is gathered, a formal work order is created.
-This work order form includes all the details about the task, such as the description of the issue, its location, how high a priority it is, the resources needed and the estimated completion date.
+Once reviewed, it becomes a formal work order, and the work order form includes all the details about the task.
+Think description of the issue, its location, how high a priority it is, the resources needed and its estimated completion date.
 A work order is also given a sequential number to help track its progress.
 This formal record allows work to begin.

-• Assign a work order: Once the work order is created, it is assigned to a qualified maintenance technician or team members based on factors such as the skills needed for the job, technician availability and task priority.
+Once the work order is created, it is assigned to a qualified maintenance technician based on a variety of factors.

 Work order template